 Unlike in other states, there is no cap placed on damages for pain and suffering in Florida.

 In order to award compensation for pain and suffering, these injuries must be translated into monetary values.
 There are two common ways of calculating these damages:

 - The multiplier method — This involves measuring the plaintiff’s economic damages and multiplying them by a number from one to five, based on the severity of the injuries.

 - The per diem method — This takes the plaintiff’s daily earnings and multiplies them by the number of days the plaintiff is likely to have to undergo medical treatment or physical therapy.

 A skilled personal injury attorney can evaluate your case to determine the extent of your pain and suffering damages and the most effective way of calculating them.
 Pain and suffering damages can be proven by victim and witness testimony, doctor testimony, medical records and any other documentary evidence.

 If you have been seriously injured in an accident, the experienced attorneys at Largey Law Firm are here to help.
 We have been fighting for the rights of personal injury clients for 27 years.
 We have offices in Tavares, Clermont and Inverness.
-To schedule a free initial consultation with an experienced lawyer, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation with an experienced lawyer, contact us online.